-“I love being a Student Councillor because I love to be helpful!”
+“I love being a Student Councillor because i want to make the school a better place”

 “I enjoy going to Student Council because I like helping people.”

-“I love being in the Student Council because I like to be involved in business.”
+“I love being in the Student Council because I like to be help people.”

 Why do we have a School's Council?